 The hack is to wait for 60 seconds.
 You need to have patience and make sure at least one minute has passed before plugging it back in.

 While the Tv is unplugged, find and hold the power button of your Samsung tv for 30 seconds.
-I am talking power button on your TV, not on Remote (power button location should be back right side of the TV).
+I am talking power button on your TV, not on Remote (Read here: Where Is the Power Button on Samsung TV).

 This process releases any residual power left in the TV and enables TV to soft reset itself.
 It is different than normal switching remote ON and OFF.